Cuba: Government and politics

 There are elections in Cuba, but they are not considered democratic.
 In elections for the National Assembly of People's Power there is only one candidate for each seat, and candidates are nominated by committees that are firmly controlled by the Communist Party.
 Most legislative districts elect multiple representatives to the Assembly.
 Voters can select individual candidates on their ballot, select every candidate, or leave every question blank, with no option to vote against candidates.

 No political party is permitted to nominate candidates or campaign on the island, including the Communist Party.
 The Communist Party of Cuba has held six party congress meetings since 1975.
 In 2011, the party stated that there were 800,000 members, and representatives generally constitute at least half of the Councils of state and the National Assembly.
 The remaining positions are filled by candidates nominally without party affiliation.
 Other political parties campaign and raise finances internationally, while activity within Cuba by opposition groups is minimal.

-Cuba is considered an authoritarian regime according to The Economist's Democracy Index and Freedom in the World reports.
+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Cuba performs in the low range on overall democratic measures, however, with particular strengths in gender equality.
+Moreover, Cuba is considered an authoritarian regime according to The Economist's Democracy Index and Freedom in the World reports.
 More specifically, Cuba is considered a military dictatorship in the Democracy-Dictatorship Index, and has been described as "a militarized society" with the armed forces having long been the most powerful institution in the country.

 In February 2013, President of the State Council Raúl Castro announced he would resign in 2018, ending his five-year term, and that he hopes to implement permanent term limits for future Cuban presidents, including age limits.

-After Fidel Castro died on 25 November 2016, the Cuban government declared a nine-day mourning period.
-During the mourning period Cuban citizens were prohibited from playing loud music, partying, and drinking alcohol.

 Miguel Díaz-Canel was elected president on 18 April 2018 after the resignation of Raúl Castro.
-On 19 April 2021, Miguel Díaz-Canel became First Secretary of the Communist Party.
+On 19 April 2021, Díaz-Canel became First Secretary of the Communist Party.
 He is the first non-Castro to be in such top position since the Cuban revolution of 1959.

+Administrative divisions

+The country is subdivided into 15 provinces and one special municipality (Isla de la Juventud).
+These were formerly part of six larger historical provinces: Pinar del Río, Habana, Matanzas, Las Villas, Camagüey and Oriente.
+The present subdivisions closely resemble those of the Spanish military provinces during the Cuban Wars of Independence, when the most troublesome areas were subdivided.
+The provinces are divided into municipalities.